Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 Located in northwest Georgia less than 30 miles south of Chattanooga, the city of Dalton is best known as the carpet capital of Georgia.

-But this bustling city of 33,000+ people have a lot of other things going for it, including a small but diverse assortment of Christmas events.
+But this bustling city of 33,000+ people has a lot of other things going for it, including a small but diverse assortment of Christmas events.

-The Creative Arts Guild will be hosting their Mistletoe Market on December 2 and 3, where you can find local artists selling handmade goods such as jewelry and decor.
+The Creative Arts Guild will be hosting their Mistletoe Festival on December 2, where you can find local artists selling handmade goods such as jewelry and decor.
 Perfect for doing some Christmas shopping!

-But the town’s most unique Xmas event is the Christmas Shindig at Tunnel Hill (Nov 28 & 29).
+But the town’s most unique Xmas event is the Christmas Shindig at Tunnel Hill.
 Billed as “North Georgia’s most exciting Christmas variety show,” it will feature local singers, dancers, comedians, and more showcasing their talents with festive holiday flair.

 READ MORE: The Best Christmas Lights in Atlanta and North Georgia